garrardkitchen/resume/content/blog/principles.md

 One technique for implementing new functionality is by creating new derived classes.
 These are to inherit from base classes.
 Another approach is to allow the 'client' to access the original class with an abstract interface.
 I sometimes see this as removing if statements.
 Not sure everybody would agree with this assessment though.

 So, in short, if there's a change in requirement or any new requirements, instead of touching the existing functionality, it is better to create new derived classes and leave the original class implementation.
 Well, that's the advice!
-I worry about class explosion and if you're attempting to do this on top of not so perfect code!
+I worry about the **class explosion** and if you're attempting to do this on top of not so perfect code!

 #### Closed modification: